pagkly/Zed/Investopedia3/Learn What Stakeholders Are and the Roles That They Play.md

 ## Example of an Internal Stakeholder

 Investors are internal stakeholders who are significantly impacted by the associated concern and its performance.
-If, for example, a [venture capital](https://www.investopedia.com/terms/v/venturecapital.asp) firm decides to invest $5 million in a technology [startup](https://www.investopedia.com/terms/s/startup.asp) in return for 10% equity and significant influence, the firm becomes an internal stakeholder of the startup.
-The return on the venture capitalist firm's investment hinges on the startup's success or failure, meaning that the firm has a [vested interest](https://www.investopedia.com/terms/v/vestedinterest.asp).
+If, for example, a [[venture capital]](https://www.investopedia.com/terms/v/venturecapital.asp) firm decides to invest $5 million in a technology [[startup]](https://www.investopedia.com/terms/s/startup.asp) in return for 10% equity and significant influence, the firm becomes an internal stakeholder of the startup.
+The return on the venture capitalist firm's investment hinges on the startup's success or failure, meaning that the firm has a [[vested interest]](https://www.investopedia.com/terms/v/vestedinterest.asp).

 ## Example of an External Stakeholder